How to Become a Physical Therapist: 2025 Step-By-Step Guide

 2. Choose a DPT program.

-When choosing a DPT program, consider factors like the campus setting, the program’s post-graduate employment rates, the size and demographics of the student population, student-teacher ratios, the cost of the program, and the teaching methods.
+When choosing a DPT program, consider factors like the campus setting, the program’s post-graduate employment rates, the size and demographics of the student population, student-teacher ratios, the cost of the program, and the program's teaching methods.
 An out-of-state program will cost significantly more than a program in your state.
 Tour the campus and meet faculty, if possible.
 An academic adviser can also help you make the decision about which program is right for you.

 Admission requirements